valeriobasile/learningbyreading/README.md

     $ cd ext/
     $ ./install_candc.sh

-By default the script expects to be compiled on unix.
+By default the script expects to be run on unix/linux.
 In order to compile on other platforms please modify the `install_candc.sh` accordingly.
-For example, on macOS you change:
+For example, on macOS you should change:

 `ln -s Makefile.unix Makefile` to `ln -s Makefile.macosx Makefile`

-**Please note**: you will need a working installation of [swi-prolog](http://www.swi-prolog.org/Download.html) in order to compile Boxer.
+**Please note**: you will need a working installation of [swi-prolog v6.6.x](https://github.com/SWI-Prolog/swipl/releases/tag/V6.6.6) in order to correctly compile Boxer.

 To test that the installation has completed successfully run (from the *candc/* directory):